Shea Stadium (Peoria, Illinois)

-Shea Stadium is a former baseball stadium located in Peoria, Illinois, less than a mile north of Bradley University and just to the west of the USDA National Center for Agricultural Utilization Research.
-Converted to a soccer-specific facility in 2003, it is owned and operated by Bradley University and is the home of the Bradley Braves men's and women's soccer teams.
+Shea Stadium is a soccer stadium in Peoria, Illinois, less than a mile north of Bradley University and just to the west of the USDA National Center for Agricultural Utilization Research.
+Converted from a baseball stadium to soccer in 2003, it is owned and operated by Bradley University as home of the Bradley Braves men's and women's soccer teams.

 History

-The property broke ground around 1968 and opened as a baseball facility in 1970 for Bradley University Braves baseball.
+The property broke ground around 1968 and opened as a baseball facility in 1970 for Bradley Braves baseball.
 Its name was chosen to honor Bradley athletic director and baseball coach John "Dutch" Meinen.
-It served as the home field for Bradley baseball for 32 years, from 1970 to 2001, and the home field for the Peoria Chiefs from their first game on April 19, 1983 to 2001.
+It served as the home field for Bradley baseball for 32 years, from 1970 to 2001, and the home field for the Peoria Chiefs from their first game on April 19, 1983, to 2001.